 And…what about the 18mm F 2, which I love?
 Abandoned?

 No, not abandoned.
 They’re similar yet different at the same time.

-Focal length is very similar, almost impossibile to see the difference just looking at the field of view.
+The focal length is very similar, almost impossible to see the difference just looking at the field of view.
 They are different from the logistic point of view (18mm: very small, not WR, not so fast, 16mm fast, WR, but also considerably bigger) and, I must admit, from the side of image quality.
-Nothing wrong about the 18mm, I’m not a fan of super sharp images, but…wow, sometimes it’s a pleasure for the eyes to see so much perfection and details in the frame.
+Nothing wrong about the 18mm, I’m not a fan of super-sharp images, but…wow, sometimes it’s a pleasure for the eyes to see so much perfection and details in the frame.

-For me it’s a must have.
-Whatever you want to do it, give it a try, Reportage, Travel, Street, Personal Photography, landscape, it won’t disappoint you.
+For me, it’s a must-have.
+Whatever you want to do, give it a try, Reportage, Travel, Street, Personal Photography, landscape, it won’t disappoint you.
 But if you’re looking for a pure street photography lens, I’ll keep on suggesting the 18mm f2.
 Smaller, cheaper, lighter.
-That said, this lens is a optic masterpiece like the 56 mm f 1.2 and the 35 mm f 1.4.
+That said, this lens is an optic masterpiece like the 56 mm f 1.2 and the 35 mm f 1.4.
 Superb.
 Nothing you can complain about it.

 Oh, I forgot about one thing: the price.
 It’s quite expensive.
 In Italy, thanks to the cashback from Fuji, I’ve bought it for just € 750,00.
 Not cheap, definitely.
 You can find it also on Amazon.

 But remember: photography is not about the gear.
 It’s about, in the end, how you feel when you’re shooting.